-Teachers as influencers of university ambition - a collaborative research project for widening participation teams
+Teachers as influencers of university ambition - a collaborative research opportunityUnderstanding and influencing the behaviours and attitudes of teachers is important for successful university recruitment and widening participation

-- How do teachers seek to influence pupils from Widening Participation backgrounds?
+- How and to what extent do teachers seek to influence the decisions of their pupils regarding university?

 For this collaboration, we will: